-- For research involving human subjects, Research Safety Plans should follow the clinical requirements of UConn Health, even if those projects take place on another UConn campus.
+- For research involving human subjects, Research Safety Plans should be developed based on the clinical requirements of UConn Health, even if those projects take place on another UConn campus.
 If this is not possible, the Research Safety Plan must justify why and specify what measures will be put in place to minimize the potential of exposure.

 - Labs and research programs should maintain a process to know when personnel are working in the labs or research areas.
 Labs and research programs may develop their own methods to achieve this goal.
 Signed daily logs will no longer be required as the only acceptable method.
 Other acceptable methods include key card access, electronic check-ins, or use of location-based apps.
 Some schools and colleges may also have processes in place for monitoring building density and access.